dusty-nv/jetson-inference/docs/detectnet-example-2.md

 	display.SetTitle("Object Detection | Network {:.0f} FPS".format(net.GetNetworkFPS()))
 ```

-Note that this version aboves assumes you are using a V4L2 USB camera.
+Note that this version assumes you are using a V4L2 USB camera.
 See the [`Opening the Camera Stream`](#opening-the-camera-stream) section above for info about changing it to use a MIPI CSI camera or supporting different resolutions.

 ## Running the Program